grantcurrey/cucumber-rest/README.md

-  And I set the request "parent.child" property to 1234 And I set the request "parent.date" property to today And I clear the request "parent.nextChild" property When I post the "cucumber_rest_example" to "/api/cucumber-rest-test" Then the http response code is "200"
+  And I set the request "parent.child" property to 1234 And I set the request "parent.date" property to today And I clear the request "parent.nextChild" property And I post the "cucumber_rest_example" to "/api/cucumber-rest-test" And the http response code is "200"
-  And the response property "someProperty" is 1
+  When I am sending a "cucumber_followup_request_example" And I set the request "parent.child" property to lastResponse.someParent.someChild And I set the request "parent.nextChild" property to lastResponseHeaders.someValue And the response property "someProperty" is 1
   And the response property "parent.anotherProperty" is "abcd"```